-Implementing the Basel II framework is an integral part of our efforts to refine and strengthen, as well as to ensure our management of risks is appropriate for the risks we undertake.
-Group management remains vigilant to ongoing industry and regulatory developments, including risk-adjusted compensation and new standards established in the Basel III Framework published in December 2010.
-We are constantly reviewing to further improve and refine our businesses and risk management capabilities as well as engaging in dialogue with industry peers and regulators to position ourselves for the far-reaching consequences of these reforms.
+Implementing the Basel framework is an integral part of our efforts to refine and strengthen, as well as to ensure our management of risks is appropriate for the risks we undertake.
+Group management remains vigilant to ongoing industry and regulatory developments, including risk-adjusted compensation and higher liquidity and capital requirements that are being established.